am-ma-rah/Code_Snippets/README.md

 # DeepLearning
 - This repository provides the general useful codes in python.
-- Short are easy python functions povides quick and smooth solutions.
+- These open-source short are easy python functions provides quick and smooth solutions.